 Pontocerebellar hypoplasia (PCH) is a recessive neurodegenerative disease with, in most cases, a prenatal onset.
 The patients suffer from severe intellectual and motor impairments.
 The majority of patients dies in childhood.

 This thesis describes novel genes and genotype-phenotype correlations in PCH.
 In chapter 2 we confirm the presence of PCH and disorders of sex development as an isolated disease (PCH subtype 7).
 Chapter 3 focuses on genotype-phenotype correlations in EXOSC3-related PCH.
 We describe a cohort of twelve families and show that specific mutations can predict disease progression.
 Chapter 4 describes CLP1 as a novel PCH-causing gene and investigates the function of CLP1 in brain development using a zebrafish model.
 Chapter 5 discusses (t)RNA processing deficiencies as possible underlying disease mechanism in PCH.

 - Research conducted at: Universiteit van Amsterdam

 Chapter 2.
-TOE1 mutations cause pontocerebellar hypoplasia and disorders of sex development (Embargo until 17 June 2018)
+TOE1 mutations cause pontocerebellar hypoplasia and disorders of sex development (Embargo up to and including 17 June 2018)